Winning Customer Loyalty in the Hospitality Business

 Winning the Affiliate Game

-This isn’t exclusive to the likes of hotels and car rental agencies, though.
+This isn’t exclusive to hotels and travel agencies, though.
 Many restaurants and smaller independent businesses face a similar dilemma.
-With sites such as Yelp, Bite Squad, and Open Table, getting thousands of reservations every hour, they become a major onramp for new and returning guests.
+Sites like Yelp, Bite Squad, and Open Table get thousands of reservations every hour, and they have become a major onramp for new and returning guests.
 As a hospitality program manager, you already know that.

-Whatever the case, you don’t want to sacrifice your value proposition, but you need to both leverage and compete with these sites on a value-added basis, in order to get the best of both worlds.
-The most pertinent question is “What does a customer have to gain by reserving or purchasing directly through you?”
+Whatever the case, you don’t want to sacrifice your value proposition, but you need to leverage and compete with these sites on a value-added basis to get the best of both worlds.
+The most pertinent question is, “What does a customer have to gain by reserving or purchasing directly through you?”

 Point Multipliers

 Offering a simple point multiplier is a great place to start when addressing ways to get a leg up on affiliate programs.
-Without the profit cut by third-party partners, you have more margin to work with and giving clients who book through you added points for doing so, can make a big difference in your bottom line.
-Split the difference with a point multiplier that will keep members coming back to your brand, vs outside discount sites.
+Without the profit cut by third-party partners, you have more margin to work with, and giving clients who book through you added points for doing so can make a big difference in your bottom line.
+Split the difference with a point multiplier that will keep members returning to your brand vs. outside discount sites.

 VIP program Access